convisoappsec/conviso-docs/docs/cli/security-gate.md

 id: security-gate
 title: CI/CD Pipeline Security Control with Security Gate
 sidebar_label: CI/CD Pipeline Security Control with Security Gate
+description:  With Conviso CLI's Security Gate feature, you can set vulnerability policies and if those policies are not being met, learn more!
+keywords:  [CI/CD Pipeline Security Control]
 ---

 ## Introduction